 Opener/1st Input: We sing Buenos días like last week.
 The students have pictures of morning, afternoon, and evening, and hold up morning as we sing.
 We might try Buenas tardes next week.
 I introduce ¿Cómo te llamas? and Me llamo.
 I model for a bit (the pollito puppet from week 1 works well).
 We sit in a circle, and pass a ball.
 While we pass the ball, we chant, ¿Có-mo te lla-mas, có-mo te lla-mas, có-mo te lla-mas TÚ?
 Whoever has the ball on tú answers: Me llamo ______.
 Most of the kids clamor for a turn, but if the ball lands on someone shy, they can pass it to a neighbor.
 No need to force output!

 Movement/brain break: Since everything is new, we do this part entirely together and they can just watch what I do.
-Last week we did levántense, siéntense, manos arriba, and manos abajo.
+Last week we did levántate, siéntate, manos arriba, and manos abajo.
 This week everyone is very wiggly, and we add in corre and salta.

 2nd Input: We review Los pollitos.
 They have all been practicing at home, and have fun using their pollito puppets.
-This week, I again circle dice: ¿El pollito dice <muu>? ¡No! ¿El elefante dice <pío>? ¡No! ¿El pollito dice <pío? ¡Sí! etc. I introduce these farm-animals-printouts and circle those. ¿El caballo dice <pío pío>? ¡No! ¿El caballo dice <iiii>? ¡Sí!
+This week, I again circle dice: ¿El pollito dice: <muu>? ¡No! ¿El elefante dice: <pío>? ¡No! ¿El pollito dice: <pío>? ¡Sí! etc. I introduce these farm-animals-printouts and circle those. ¿El caballo dice: <pío pío>? ¡No! ¿El caballo dice: <nii>? ¡Sí!

 Closing: We have extra time, so we play a bingo game I’d made for Los animales.
 In our mixed-age class, the three-year-olds sometimes lose interest and the older ones want to keep going.
-It’s always nice to have some games for momentos like this.
-I send everyone home with a mini-book to color and read about the animals, and what each of them says.
+It’s always nice to have some games for moments like this.
+I send everyone home with a mini-book to color and read about the animals.
+This mini-book gets in lots of dice repetitions!

 Learn at Home: